CenturyLinkCloud/PublicKB/Support/citrix-netscaler-license-migration-faq.md

 **Citrix rebranded the Citrix NetScaler offer to be named Citrix Application Delivery Controller**
 4)	A Citrix representative will contact you to discuss the best options for license procurement and support.

-**Required Customer Action**

-Customers choosing to acquire a new license directly from Citrix must notify Lumen no later than February 1, 2021 in order to stop billing for the license.
-Completing these actions will stop Lumen from billing for the license.

 ### Frequently Asked Questions